vic/expat/README.md

 Notice how `subject(iq: iq_a)` tells expat we only are interested in the subject's IQ and we replace the `iq` variable with another variable `iq_a` inside the subject pattern.
-This way when you explicitly state that you are interested in just some variables, all other unbound variables will be replaced with `_` placeholders, thus expanding to:
+This way you explicitly say that you are just interested in some variables, all other unbound variables will be replaced with `_` placeholders, thus expanding to:

 ```elixir